-Harvey himself said it didn’t immediately click that the shooting and municipal courts issue were linked.
+Harvey admitted it didn’t immediately click for him that the shooting and municipal courts issues were linked.

 He said protesters helped him connect those dots because in their outrage they pointed to the injustices African Americans faced in the courts and in dealings with police.

 So even though it wasn’t quite ready, Harvey decided to release the results of Arch City Defenders’ investigative white paper.
 It was just a few weeks after Brown's death.
 Harvey posted the white paper on the law firm’s website and start tweeting about it.

 The Department of Justice opened an investigation into the Ferguson’s police department and courts.

 Politicians vowed to fix things and lawmakers approved a law that limits how much money cities in Missouri can raise from traffic fines.
 In March, a judge said that law — the only significant public policy change to come after Brown’s death — was unconstitutional.

 The local legal community has made some changes though.

 Judge Frank Vatterott is in charge of the Municipal Courts Improvement Committee.